codeque-co/codeque/README.md

 💡 Add support for flow
   - Probably needs a refactor similar to different language refactor

+💡 Pricing
+  - Free only exact mode, no wildcards, no other features
+    - code stats
+  - Paid $19 / year (dev)
+    - search with all features
+    - code stats
+    - exclude replace, ref analysis, import resolution
+  - Paid $29 / year (pro)
+    - search + replace + ref analysis + import resolution
+    - code stats
+  - Company $29 / month
+    - up to 10 users (+$3 for each additional user)
+    - all the above + eslint rules

 💡 Product website
   - home